Dayoung-L/CircumO/README.md

 # CircumO

-The function is to compute ordinary least square estimates of circumplex model parameters and their standard errors.
-It allows normal, ordinal, and time series variables.
+The function is for computing ordinary least square estimates of circumplex model parameters and their standard errors.
+It accommodates normal, ordinal, and time series variables.